Stuart period: Witchcraft and magic

 Historians have recently placed stress on how people at the time dealt with the supernatural, not just in formal religious practice and theology, but in everyday life through magic and witchcraft.
 The persecution of witches began in England in 1563, and hundreds were executed.
 England was spared the frenzy on Continental Europe; with over 5% of Europe's population in 1600, England executed only 1% of the 40,000 witches killed in the period 1400–1800.

-The government made witchcraft a capital crime under Queen Elizabeth I of England in 1563.
+The government made witchcraft a capital crime under Queen Elizabeth I in 1563.
 King James VI and I made the suppression of witchcraft a high priority in both Scotland, and (in 1604) in England.
 Judges across England sharply increased their investigation of accused 'witches', thus generating a body of highly detailed local documentation that has provided the main basis for recent historical research on the topic.
 Historians Keith Thomas and his student Alan Macfarlane study witchcraft by combining historical research with concepts drawn from anthropology.
 They argued that English witchcraft was endemic year in and year out, rather than happening in epidemic outbursts.
 Older women were the favourite targets because they were marginal, dependent members of the community and therefore more likely to arouse feelings of both hostility and guilt, and less likely to have defenders of importance inside the community.
 Witchcraft accusations were the village's reaction to the breakdown of its internal community, coupled with the emergence of a newer set of values that was generating psychic stress.

 Historian Peter Homer has emphasised the political basis of the witchcraft issue in the 17th century, with the Puritans taking the lead in rooting out the Devil's work in their attempt to depaganise England and build a godly community.
 As the process of psychological modernisation reached more and more people, fears of witchcraft and magic tended to steadily diminish.
 After 1660 Puritans were largely excluded from the judiciary and lost their power to investigate.
 In 1712, Jane Wenham was the last woman found guilty of witchcraft in England.
 In 1735 Parliament no longer believed that witchcraft was real—despite the efforts of James Erskine, Lord Grange, the Scottish Lord who made a fool of himself speaking in opposition.
 Parliament passed the Witchcraft Act 1735 which made it a crime to accuse someone of witchcraft.
 The laws against witchcraft were not fully repealed until 1951 with the passing of the Fraudulent Mediums Act 1951.
 Witchcraft was a minor issue of little importance in Ireland.
 However, Scotland was a major centre of suppression; 3900 Scots were tried; two thirds were convicted and executed, the last of whom was Janet Horne in 1727.